-High net worth individuals show interest in sustainable investing, scrutinise fees and want hyper-personalisation
+High net worth individuals show interest in sustainable investing, scrutinize fees and want hyper-personalization

 Paris, July 9, 2020 – High Net Worth Individual (HNWI) wealth and population grew by almost 9% globally in 2019 despite a global economic slowdown, international trade wars and geopolitical tensions, finds the World Wealth Report 2020 from Capgemini.
 North America and Europe took the lead with around 11% and 9% growth respectively, surpassing Asia-Pacific (with 8%) for the first time since 2012.
 Yet the boom of the previous year has been cloaked with uncertainty as global economies brace for a projected 4.9% decline in 2020 as per the International Monetary Fund.

 In North America, an 11% increase in both HNWI population and wealth (compared with a 1% wealth decline in 2018) meant the region accounted for 39% of global HNWI population gains and 37% of wealth growth in 2019.
 European performance topped that of Asia-Pacific and Latin America, with HNWI population and wealth growing at almost 9%.
 Despite robust market performance from several Asian countries including Hong Kong, China and Taiwan, APAC overall expanded by 8% in 2019, falling behind the average global HNWI growth rate of 9%.

 That was then, this is now